• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 The 1963 Casino emerged during a pivotal moment in popular music when electric guitars were transitioning from jazz and country applications to the driving force of rock and roll.
 Unlike its Gibson ES-330 sibling, the Casino possessed a unique visual identity with its distinctive white pickguard and headstock design that would become iconic in the hands of rock's greatest players.

-By 1963, Gibson had fully integrated Epiphone production into their Kalamazoo, Michigan facility, applying the same quality standards and materials used in their premium Gibson models.
 This was the year that saw the Casino truly come into its own as a professional instrument, with refined specifications that addressed early production issues from the model's 1961 introduction.

 The Casino represented Gibson's answer to the growing demand for versatile electric guitars that could handle both clean jazz tones and the increasingly popular rock sounds emerging from England and America.
 The Casino was the Epiphone version of the ES-330-it was virtually identical to the Gibson hollow body, but with distinctive cosmetic touches that gave it its own identity.